BDC Hamburger Icon

 Here are some tips for becoming a better communicator:

-• Become more self-aware.
-First, reflect on your own qualities.
-Try to pinpoint your communication shortcomings and bad habits.
+• Become more self-aware: Reflect on your personal qualities and try to pinpoint your communication shortcomings and bad habits.
 Once you understand your communication challenges, you can work to improve your communication skills.

-• Focus on two-way communication.
-Employee respect is critical — and one-sided communication is not the way to earn that respect.
-Make sure you’re fully communicating with your employees, not just imparting information.
+• Focus on two-way communication: Employee respect is critical, and one-sided communication is not the way to earn it.
+Ensure you’re engaging in meaningful communication, not just imparting information.

 TipBottom line

-Effective communicators go beyond words to focus on their unspoken signals and body language.
-They avoid nonverbal cues that make them seem nervous, imposing, uninterested and inattentive.
+Effective communicators go beyond words to focus on the unspoken signals they impart.
+They avoid body language mistakes and nonverbal cues that make them seem nervous, imposing, uninterested or inattentive.

 2. Employees want to feel heard by their leaders.

 Listening has benefits beyond employee retention and satisfaction.
-Leaders who listen can glean essential insights from their employees’ diverse voices and opinions, making them more likely to discover innovative solutions and opportunities.
+Leaders who listen can glean essential insights, valuable feedback, and innovative ideas from their employees’ diverse voices and opinions.

 Here are a few ways to hone your listening skills and help your employees feel truly heard:

-• Quiet your inner dialogue.
-Ensure you’re fully present when someone is speaking.
+• Quiet your inner dialogue: Ensure you’re fully present when someone is speaking.
 To quiet your inner dialogue and be a better listener, schedule time early in the day to reflect and get your thoughts down on paper.
-Brainstorm solutions and write notes about next steps.
-You’ll get significant topics off your mind, enabling you to dedicate your time and energy to listening to your employees’ needs.
+Brainstorm solutions and write notes about next steps; you’ll get significant topics off your mind.
+This practice enables you to dedicate your time and energy to listening to your employees’ needs.

 FYIDid you know